kevinwei1029/dc-bot-withdpp/README_EN.md

 # Introduction
-This is a Discord bot created by student.
+This is a c++ Discord bot created by student.
 Hope you enjoy it!

 # Invite Links